pickware/scs-commander/README.md

 For now you have to pull this repository or download the source and install it using `npm install && npm link`.

+## Configuration

+You can set your Shopware Community Store username and password in an environment configuration in your user's home directory (`~/.scs-commaner`).
+This file is optional, so you can still pass the username via `-u` to each command and enter your password when asked.
+Also, even if `~/.scs-commaner` exists and contains a username, you can overwrite it by passing the '-u' argument to the command.

+See [`.scs-commaner.dist`](https://github.com/VIISON/scs-commander/blob/master/.scs-commaner.dist) for further info.

 ## Usage

 ### List all available plugins